Inspection-Readiness: What You Need to Know to Prepare for a GCP Inspection | Allucent

 • Quality management system (QMS): Distribution of standard operating procedures (SOPs), control and training of clinical trial personnel and relevant vendors, policies, and quality manual.

-• Contract management and outsourcing: Vendor selection process and oversight to ensure that all the delegated activities are aligned with the protocol and the QMS, including communication and escalation of events, and that actions and have been appropriate.
+• Contract management and outsourcing: Vendor selection process and oversight to ensure that all the delegated activities are aligned with the protocol and the QMS, including communication and escalation of events, and that actions have been appropriate.

 • Clinical trial setup: Fundamentals from clinical trial operations, documentation, support, and oversight of the vendors used, in addition to any investigation on clinical trial site qualifications, insurance liabilities, protocol amendments, regulatory compliance, and training at clinical sites.